Walking from home

 Somewhere, in a non-lockdown parallel universe I’ve completed the Fellranger fells and the Welsh 3,000ers and I’m sitting down to write up my experiences and show my amazing photographs.
 In this universe I’m still dreaming of those planned adventures.

 So walking has been restricted to what can be done from home and, in some ways, that has been no bad thing.
-We are fortunate to live in a beautiful part of the world and in a rural setting and the lockdown has meant turning my focus on a landscape I normally take for granted.
+We are fortunate to live in a beautiful part of the world.
+Our rural setting and the lockdown has meant turning my focus on a landscape I normally take for granted.

 Nonetheless, I’d booked the week off and I determined to make the most of it.
 Some of the week had to be spent upgrading our home Wi-Fi.
 We’d been hobbling along with a flaky system linking the studio with the house for several years and the necessity for a robust and reliable link during Teams meetings had now become imperative.
 The final straw came when I dropped out of a particularly important meeting and had to rush up into the loft to reset the access point!